ohthehugemanatee/dcon-nashville-prenote/presentation.md

 ***

-These Sprints are made for Codin’
+These Sprints are Made for Codin’
 ===